 TETRA MAC/PHY layer experimentation code

-This code aims to implement the sending and receiving part of the
+This code aims to implement the (so far) sending and (in the future)

 If you read the ETSI EN 300 392-2 (TETRA V+D Air Interface), you will